 "Calibrating" in red, and after calibrating is finished, the word in red disappears.
 When the temperature changes largely, the auto-calibration function can make the oscilloscope maintain the highest accuracy of measurement.

-- Auto-calibration should be done without probe. - Auto-calibration process takes about two minutes. - If the temperature changes above 10° C, we recommended users perform the auto-calibration.
+- Remove all probes before auto-calibration. - Auto-calibration process takes about 10-15 minutes. - If the temperature changes above 10°C, it is recommended to perform a auto-calibration.